ayaanhossain/ShareDB/docs/API.md

 **get(self, key)**

-User function to query value for a given key else return default.
+User function to query value for a given key in ShareDB instance.

 | argument | type | description | default |
 |--|--|--|--|